 We’re still not entirely sure what causes allergies—it’s probably a constellation of combined attributes—or why certain groups of people tend to be at higher risk.
-In the United States, black people generally develop more allergies.
-Australia has one of the highest rates in the world, and immigrants who arrive there from lower-risk countries tend to have children with increased risk, which suggests there are environmental factors at work.
+In the US, black children generally develop more allergies.
+Australia has one of the highest rates in the world, and immigrants who arrive there from lower-risk countries tend to have kids with increased risk, which suggests there are environmental factors at work.

 There’s still some resistance to giving peanuts to babies, despite all the evidence